larpix/larpix-10x10-scripts/QC/README.md

-# Quality control procedure and metrics for LArPix-v2 rev. 2 tiles
+# Quality control procedure and metrics for LArPix-v2 rev. 2 anode tiles

 ## Procedure

-The output of the quality control procedure will be a Markdown file containing the relevant metrics and plots called `QC_Tile_[tile_db_number].md` where `[tile_db_number]` is the number of the tile in our database.
+The quality control procedure noted here will produce two output files: (a) a Markdown file containing the CI-level summary metrics and plots called `QC_Tile_[tile_id_number].md` and (b) a JSON file composed of dictionaries to track tile, ASIC, channel performance at various stages of the LArPix QC process.
+(TO DO: The naming scheme of the JSON file is TBD.)
+The `[tile_id_number]` is the tile ID assigned in the `LArPix-v2 System Parts Database` spreadsheet.
+This tile ID can be cross checked against two ASIC serial numbers to confirm physical tile identity.

+### 0. Tile-ASIC mapping
+(TO DO: get scanning information from Leon)
+(TO DO: scan ASICs & map serial no. with 10x10 tile chip ID) This script will:
+- save dictionary to JSON file formatted as follows: [<tile ID>][<QC stage>]['ASIC'][<serial no., 10x10 tile chip ID>]

 ### 1. UART test
-First we need to establish a working Hydra configuration.
-To do this we run
+This test produces a Hydra network configuration and tracks broken UARTs on ASICs.
+The algorithm first tests `root` chips to find eligible ASICs within a tile from which a Hydra network may originate.
+From eligible `root` ASICs, an ASIC network is constructed, whereby after configuring each ASIC in the network chip-by-chip loopback between ASICs determines which ASICs can be reached.
+If a broken UART is encountered, the Hydra network is re-routed around the broken UART connection and re-checks remaining UARTs until the largest possible network is initialized.
+Once a network is constructed, the two-way connection between each ASIC and its neighbor is tested.
+Note that ASIC UARTs absent of an ASIC neighbor are not tested given the geometrical constraints of the anode tile.
+To run the algorithm:

 ```bash
 ./map_uart_links_test.py [tile_number]
 ```

-where `[tile_number]` is the software tile number.
+where `[tile_number]` is the software tile number defining connections to PACMAN UARTs.
 This script will:
-- produce a JSON file containing the Hydra configuration in the format `tile-[tile_number]-autoconfig.json`
+- produce a JSON file containing the tile Hydra network configuration in the format `tile-[software_tile_number]-autoconfig.json` (TO DO: (1) include tile ID in filename; (2) only save ASIC-to-ASIC network connections; in separate algorithm combine to operational network JSON --> additional script needed; therefore, remove software tile number from filename)
-- write in the Markdown report the broken UARTs.
-- if possible, produce a drawing of the network configuration to be put in the Markdown report.
+- save figure of network map to Markdown file, noting broken UARTs
+- save dictionary to JSON file formatted as follows: [<tile ID>][<QC stage>]['Broken_UART'][<ASIC serial no.>][<(MOSI, MISO)>]

 ### 2. Leakage test
 Here we want to establish which are the channels with high leakage.